ryancj14/LinkToTheNow/docs/Conda.md

 ```
 conda install pip
 ```
 Then you can use `pip install` to install any packages not available in conda.
-Essentialy, it's fully recommended to use pip inside of conda.
+Essentialy, it's not wrong to use pip inside of conda.
 It's better to install using conda, but for any packages that don't have a conda build, it's perfectly acceptable to use pip.

 ***